OpenDevICON/opendevicon/docs/testBasicToken.md

 ```

 Now, read **[SCORE Interaction](scoreinteraction.md)**.
-Make a new python notebook, and follow the steps as mentioned in **SCORE Interaction**.
-Now you should have deployer_wallet and caller_wallet address.
+Make a new python notebook, and follow the steps as mentioned in **SCORE Interaction**.<br> Now you should have deployer_wallet and caller_wallet address.
 Load funds to deployer_wallet address. caller_wallet will be used as a random wallet to test methods.

 ### Deploying the contract